jamesoh3928/HaskGit/docs/Proposal.md

 Since we are interacting with command line, we need to parse arguments.
 4. Other libraries: Data.ByteString module, System.IO, etc.

-- TODO: (James, Jack, Chen) - add all the libraries that will be used
+- TODO: (Jack, Chen) - add more if needed

 ### Testing
 - TODO: https://hackage.haskell.org/package/HUnit (Chen)